siqirua/tp/docs/UserGuide.md

 Format: `editComp INDEX [c/COMP_NAME] [w/WEIGHTAGE] [mm/MAX_MARKS]`

-* if no parameters except index are passed in, the graded component will remain unchanged.
+* if no parameters except index are passed in, it will throw an error.

 Examples: `editComp 4 c/Midterm Exam mm/55` edits the fourth graded component in the Graded Components list to have a name of “Midterm Exam”, and a maximum mark of 55.